By Aung Hla Tun

 But the new U.S. special representative to Myanmar, Derek Mitchell, declined to identify specific conditions for lifting sanctions in place since the military crushed a 1988 student uprising.

 "I consider this a highly productive visit," Mitchell told reporters at Yangon's main airport at the end of a six-day trip to the army-dominated, reclusive former British colony also known as Burma.

-Mitchell met a range of officials in the capital, Naypyitaw, including Cabinet members of the nearly year-old parliament and opposition politicians led by Suu Kyi, but he did not meet President Thein Sein.
+He met a range of officials in the capital Naypyitaw, including cabinet members of the nearly year-old parliament and with opposition politicians led by Suu Kyi, but he did not meet President Thein Sein.

 "Progress on these issues will be essential to progress in the bilateral relationship," he said.
 "If the government takes genuine and concrete action, the United States will respond in kind."

 Recent rare overtures by Myanmar's authoritarian rulers toward liberalization have stirred speculation of possible reforms in the resource-rich country, which has been blighted by 48 years of oppressive military rule and starved of capital.

 Last month, President Thein Sein held an official meeting with Suu Kyi, who was detained for 15 years until freed from house arrest last November.

 "Any credible reform effort must include her participation," said Mitchell.

 Most experts doubt sanctions will be lifted until political prisoners are freed.
 Mitchell said he held a "candid" dialogue and "very productive exchange" with Myanmar officials on the issue of political prisoners but received no commitment.

 "I noted that many within the international community remain skeptical about the government's commitment to genuine reform and reconciliation, and I urged authorities to prove the skeptics wrong," he said.